Sunday, March 29, 2009

 In reviewing the following text, Stages of Faith, the Psychology of Human

-Development and the Quest for Meaning, by James W. Fowler, Harper:San Francisco, 1981,
+Development and the Quest for Meaning, by James W. Fowler, Harper:San Francisco, 1981, (Part IV, Stages of Faith), we are introduced to a human

 development model that is crossed with a faith development model.
 As